leafsphp/docs/src/modules/views/vite/index.md

 <?php echo vite('app/views/assets/css/app.css'); ?>
 ```

-You can also just use the path relative to your views directory since vite will automatically look for files in your views directory.
+You can also use the path relative to your views directory since vite will automatically look for files in your views directory.
 For example, if you have a file at `app/views/assets/css/app.css`, you can do:

 ```php
 <?php echo vite('assets/css/app.css'); ?>